I'm writing this because nobody seems to have an easy to copy and paste formula out there for coders or even for spread sheets.

 It's all fine-and-dandy that somebody understands all the ins-and-outs of weather and the math behind it, but sometimes we just want to display the Wind Chill or Heat Index, and that's it.
 I don't need to know all about the weather … some of us have deadlines to meet.
 These formulas are for those of you who are of a similar mind set.

-Here are the formulas to calculate the Heat Index and the Wind Chill in spreadsheets and for PHP scripts (programs)...
+Here are the formulas to calculate the Heat Index and the Wind Chill in Spreadsheet formulas and for PHP scripts (programs).

-Should be calculated only when air temperatures are greater than 80°F (27°C), dew point temperatures are greater than 60°F (16°C), and relative humidities are higher than 40%.
+The Heat Index should only be calculated when air temperatures are greater than 80°F (27°C), dew point temperatures are greater than 60°F (16°C), and relative humidities are higher than 40%.

-Where A1 holds the TEMP, and B1 holds the HUMIDITY.
+Where A1 holds the TEMPERATURE, and B1 holds the HUMIDITY.

-Where A1 holds the TEMP and B1 holds the WIND VELOCITY (SPEED).
+Where A1 holds the TEMPERATURE, and B1 holds the WIND VELOCITY (SPEED).

-I hope this helps somebody, to keep them from spending an hour debugging their code while it was a simple typo that may have messed them up.
+I hope this helps to keep someone from spending an hour debugging their code when it was a simple typo that may have messed them up.